Amendments to Local Planning Policy 1.4 Public Art in Developments

 This process ensures that the community's voice is heard while maintaining the privacy and authenticity of each submission.

-What happens with my submission?
-We will consider all submissions in reporting to Council for consideration.
+What happened with my submission?
+We consider all submissions in reporting to Council for consideration.

 Who is the decision maker?
-The decision-maker for this proposal is the City of Melville Council.
+The decision-maker for this proposal was the City of Melville Council.